Accruent LLC: Asset Information Management Powered by AI in New Accruent -Viewport Partnership

 Partnership provides a single source of truth for all engineering documentation and data by harnessing the power of AI

 AUSTIN, Texas, Sept.
-08, 2022, the leading provider of solutions to unify the built environment, today announced that it has entered into a partnership with Viewport, a global provider of AI-powered software for the process industry, including chemical, oil & gas, and utilities.
+09, 2022 (GLOBE NEWSWIRE) -- Accruent, the leading provider of solutions to unify the built environment, today announced that it has entered into a partnership with Viewport, a global provider of AI-powered software for the process industry, including chemical, oil & gas, and utilities.
 Based in the Netherlands, Viewport is renowned for connecting software to other applications where asset-related information is stored to create a single view of all technical data.
 By joining forces, organizations will be better equipped to solve their greatest asset information management challenges head-on leading to continuous improvement and sustained growth.

 As experts in transforming technical data into knowledge, Viewport will help customers better utilize Meridian, Accruent's engineering document managementConnection, Accruent's computerized maintenance management system (CMMS) to: